Being a Worship Leader Defined by the Gospel (YM)

 Whether you realize it or not, all youthworkers are called to a cross-cultural missions endeavor.
 In today’s emerging postmodern cultural landscape – and for whatever lies beyond – it’s increasingly important for youthworkers to not only know the unchanging Word, but also to know and understand our rapidly changing cultural context.
 In this seminar, Walt takes participants through the Apostle Paul’s engagement with the pagan Athenian culture of Acts 17 and guides them into a practical understanding of how to engage the emerging generations of today’s world by doing Mars Hilll Ministry in today’s culture.
 He introduces participants to a ministry paradigm that seriously considers cultural expressions including media, music, film, and advertising to increase ministry effectiveness and ability to communicate God’s life-giving story of Creation, Fall, Redemption, and Restoration.

-How the Youth Pastor Can Support and Lead Parents in Discipling Their Kids
+How the Young Youth Pastor Can Support and Lead Parents in Discipling Their Kids (YM)

 Speaker: Walt Mueller

 The Scriptures are clear: parents are primarily responsible for the Christian nurture of their children and teens.
 Youth workers are uniquely positioned to support Christian parents in their nurturing efforts, and to encourage parents who are not believers to understand both the Gospel and the call to pass faith from one generation to the next.
 In this seminar Walt will walk you through a variety of strategies he has learned over the course of the last 35 years that you can and must implement if you desire to help parents help their kids counter the cultural narrative on identity and worldview with the life-giving narrative of the Gospel.

 Making Worship a Lifestyle for Kids, Not Just a Few Songs on Sunday (YM/PT)